CrazySoda/ShohoJog/README.md

-This is the real project for database
+This is the real project for database in 2-1